 3rd Day: Stopping Hackers When You’re Shopping on Wi-Fi

-Although you may trust the baristas at your local coffee shop, you can’t always trust the person sitting next to you.
+Although you may trust the baristas at your local coffee shop to make that perfect Gingerbread Latte, you can’t always trust the person sitting next to you.
 Hackers can easily tap into Wi-Fi connections at public hot spots to steal your identity information, including credit card and bank account numbers.
 This can be especially dangerous during the holiday season when “hotspot sniffers” come out of the woodwork using free monitoring apps like Firesheep.

 Solution: Stop shopping online using free Wi-Fi hotspots.